11 Things You Should Do To Skyrocket Your Employee Engagement

 Whether it’s through online weekly ‘town hall meetings’, internal social-media-like applications or through software such as Slack or Workplace, make sure employees can connect and align easily.

 8. Be Radically Transparent

 If you want to unleash the full potential of everyone in the organization, it’s important for everyone to have access to the right information.
-Grant company-wide access to documents, financial records, and maybe even salaries.
+Grant company-wide access to documents, even salaries.